Cancel anytime

 Positioning

-SCI is the dominant player in the North American death care industry, owing to its scale, brand recognition, and extensive network.
-It has a competitive advantage due to its ability to offer a comprehensive range of services and economies of scale.
+SCI is the market leader in the death care industry, benefitting from its scale, brand recognition, and extensive network of locations.
+It leverages its size to achieve economies of scale and offer a wide range of services.

 Total Addressable Market (TAM)